darwinanddavis/EmoRyCodingClub/Lesson1.md

 ```

 ![](Lesson1_files/figure-html/unnamed-chunk-15-1.png)<!-- -->
+\

 Any warnings?
-Yes -- because shape maxes out at six levels.
+Yes, because shape maxes out at six levels.
 \

 ## Manually changing aesthetic properties

 But we can *set* the aesthetic properties manually, instead of having ggplot do the scaling automatically.
 For example, we can make our ggplot points all blue like this.
 This time, putting color OUTSIDE the `aes` argument.